-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 The semi-finals will be on 9/10 and 16/17 May with the final on Saturday, 10 June at the Ataturk Olympic Stadium in Istanbul, Turkey.

-Who could Arsenal and Manchester United face in Europa League draw?
+Manchester United advance in Europa League

 After the Champions League ceremony, the draw for the Europa League quarter-finals, semi-finals and final will take place from 12:00 GMT on Friday.